My Bonnie Lies over the Ocean: Tony Sheridan and the Beatles

 A rock n' roll arrangement of the song was recorded by Tony Sheridan and the Beatles.
 It was titled "My Bonnie", and subtitled "Mein Herz ist bei dir nur" ("My Heart is with You Only") in its German language version.
-The band was credited as the Beat Brothers in its original release; their name was changed because the German producer wanted to avoid association with the similar sounding German slang "pidels" (pronounced "peedles" meaning "little willies"), and the 'Beat Brothers' was thought more understandable to the German audience.
+The band was credited as the Beat Brothers in its original release; their name was changed because the German producer wanted to avoid association with the similar sounding German slang "pidels" (pronounced "peedles" meaning "little willies"), and the "Beat Brothers" was thought more understandable to the German audience.

+Recording

 Tony Sheridan and the Beatles (with Pete Best on drums) were signed by bandleader Bert Kaempfert to Polydor, and they recorded a number of songs including "My Bonnie" in their first recording session on 22 June 1961 at the Friedrich-Ebert-Halle in Hamburg, West Germany.
 These songs were the Beatles' first commercial recordings.
 Kaempfert produced the song, assisted by sound engineer Karl Hinze.
 "My Bonnie" was said to have been chosen because it was a song known to the Germans.

 Tony Sheridan sang lead on the song, starting with a slow Elvis Presley style introduction.
 The Beatles were the backing band; Paul McCartney provided vocal harmony and shouts, Best on drums provided a constant "2-and, 4" beat on the faster part of the song, and George Harrison on guitar notably on the bridge.
-"My Bonnie" was first released as a single in October 1961 in West Germany, with "The Saints (When the Saints Go Marching In)" its B-side.
-According to McCartney in 1962, it reached top 5 on the German hit parade.
+This is how Sheridan describes his arrangement of the song: "The [slow] introduction was in A, now we did a very innovative thing, we went in to C to Rock and roll."
+He described their preparation for their recording session of My Bonnie, in these words: